Slightly charred and kissed with smoke, grilled scallions and green onions are a wonderful side dish or as an addition to countless dishes.

 The calçot is a thick sort of green onion or scallion.
 They are planted in summer, and pop out of the ground early in spring.
 They are grown like white asparagus, by mounding dirt around the young shoots as they emerge so the sun can’t strike them.
 The result is a long thick white stalk with a crown of green leaves at the top.

-2 handfuls of scallions
+- 2 bunches of scallions

-Salt and pepper to taste
+- salt and pepper to taste

-1/3 cup romesco sauce
+- ⅓ cup romesco sauce

-1) Prep.
+- Prep.
 Rinse the scallions, cut off the dead and brown greens, chop off the roots, pull off the dirty outer layer from the bulbs, and sprinkle them lightly with salt, pepper, and olive oil in that order.

-2) Fire up.
+- Fire up.
 Preheat the grill in a 2-zone configuration.
 Align the grill grates so that you can place the bulbs directly over the hot side, and the greens over the indirect zone, without them falling through.
 Leave the lid open and stand by the grill, rolling the onions around and letting them char a bit but not blacken too much.
 The greens should toast nicely, but if they don't get crispy, you can flip the greens over the direct heat for a minute or two.